UA-CS491-591/WashingtonHerald/README.md

 - View author information
 - View the logged in writer's stories
 - Add, edit, and remove stories
-- Splash Screen and icons required
+- Splash Screen and icon
+- Must work on 4 inch and 3.5 inch screens